CrunchyData/pg_goggles/README.md

 # Credits

 The PostgreSQL benchmarking work that lead to this project was sponsored by a year long R&D effort within Crunchy Data led by Greg Smith.

-The name was inspired by the song ["Rose Coloured Glasses"](https://www.youtube.com/watch?v=Gp8knr8Ho-4) from the band Animal Logic's second album playing during development.
+The name was inspired by the yearning of [The Goggles Do Nothing](https://knowyourmeme.com/memes/the-goggles-do-nothing) crossed with the optimism of ["Rose Coloured Glasses"](https://www.youtube.com/watch?v=Gp8knr8Ho-4), from the band Animal Logic's second album.